LLNL/blt/docs/index.rst

 BLT
 ===

-**Build, Link and Triumph**
+**Build, Link, and Triumph**

-BLT is composition of CMake macros and several widely used open source tools assembled to simplify HPC software development.
+BLT is composition of CMake macros and several widely used open-source tools assembled to simplify HPC software development.

 BLT was released by Lawrence Livermore National Laboratory (LLNL) under a BSD-style open source license.
 It is developed on github under LLNL's github organization: https://github.com/llnl/blt